Guide

 The ISA allowance: £20,000 per year

-The annual ISA allowance for 2026/27 is £20,000 per person.
-This is the maximum you can contribute across all your ISAs in a single tax year.
-You can split it across a Cash ISA, Stocks and Shares ISA, Innovative Finance ISA or Lifetime ISA (up to £4,000 into a LISA), but the combined total cannot exceed £20,000.
+The ISA allowance for 2026/27 is £20,000 per person.
+You can split that across a Cash ISA, Stocks and Shares ISA, Innovative Finance ISA or Lifetime ISA (up to £4,000 into a LISA), but the combined total can't exceed £20,000.

 How the dividend allowance interacts with ISAs